Inflation (2025): Initial Conditions and Fine-tuning

-To quantify the fine-tuning of initial conditions requires a measure in the space of possible cosmologies~\cite{Gibbons:1986xk}, however it has been argued that some of the measures historically used to frame this problem are formally invalid~\cite{Schiffrin:2012zf}.
+To quantify the fine-tuning of initial conditions requires a measure in the space of possible cosmologies~\cite{Gibbons:1986xk}; however, it has been argued that some of the measures historically used to frame this problem are formally invalid~\cite{Schiffrin:2012zf}.
 It is sometimes also objected that inflationary models predict the existence of a multiverse, and potentially a loss of predictive power~\cite{Ijjas:2014nta}, if it undergoes the process termed eternal inflation~\cite{Vilenkin:1983xq,Linde:1986fd,Goncharov:1987ir}.
 However, whether this is actually a bug or a feature remains a topic of debate~\cite{Guth:2013sya,Linde:2014nna}.
-The existence of the multiverse is a purely philosophical problem, unless it has observable consequences, e.g., in the CMB.
+The existence of the multiverse is a purely philosophical problem, unless it has observable consequences, {\textit{e.g.}}, in the CMB.

-One might expect signatures of any pre-inflationary state to appear at large angular scales, i.e., low multipoles $\ell$.
-Indeed, various anomalies have been noted in the large-scale CMB anisotropies, as also discussed in Chap.
-29, the ``Cosmic Microwave Background'' review, including a possible suppression of the quadrupole and other very large-scale anisotropies, an apparent feature in the range $\ell \approx 20$ to 30, and a possible hemispheric asymmetry.
+One might expect signatures of any pre-inflationary state to appear at large angular scales, {\textit{i.e.}}, low multipoles $\ell$.
+Indeed, various anomalies have been noted in the large-scale CMB anisotropies, as also discussed in Chap. \ref{microwave}, the ``Cosmic Microwave Background'' review, including a possible suppression of the quadrupole and other very large-scale anisotropies, an apparent feature in the range $\ell \approx 20$ to 30, and a possible hemispheric asymmetry.
 However, none of these are highly significant statistically, in view of the limitations due to cosmic variance~\cite{Ade:2015lrj}.
 They cannot yet be regarded as signatures of initial conditions, the multiverse or some pre-inflationary dynamics, such as might emerge from string theory.

 A different kind of initial condition problem, called the trans-Planckian problem~\cite{Martin:2000xs}, is that the perturbations now seen in the CMB would have had wavelengths shorter than the Planck length at the onset of inflation.
-However, under quite general and conservative assumptions the usual inflationary predictions would be quite robust~\cite{Brandenberger:2000wr}, with the possibility of ${\cal O}((H/m_P)^n)$ corrections that might have interesting signatures in the CMB~\cite{Martin:2000bv}.
+However, under quite general and conservative assumptions the usual inflationary predictions are quite robust~\cite{Brandenberger:2000wr}, although with the possibility of ${\cal O}((H/m_{\rm P})^n)$ corrections that might have interesting signatures in the CMB~\cite{Martin:2000bv}.